boosterconf/boosterweb/content/program/thursday/1_short_talks_and_workshops/mount_ulriken/walk-and-talk-up-mount-ulriken.md

 ---
 With its elevation of 643 meters Ulriken is the highest of the seven mountains surrounding Bergen.
 Mount Ulriken is great for hiking and of course a perfect spot for tech talks with the amazing view over the city.

 The hike starts with a taxi from the hotel to Montana Vandrerhjem Bergen.
-It is also possible to join the hike directly from Montana Vandrerhjem Bergen at (insert time), but please send a SMS to 47646343 if you intend to do that.
+It is also possible to join the hike directly from Montana Vandrerhjem Bergen at 09:30, but please send a SMS to 47646343 if you intend to do that.

 The main part consists of great stone-built stairs built by Sherpas from Nepal.
 There are integrated pause benches and viewpoints along the way to the top.
 Brig suitable clothing and be prepared for a challenge!